 This second panel helps you track the run cost of your Applications as provided by the "Total annual cost" field on the relation between IT Components and Applications.

 On the panel, users can review the total costs and costs grouped by the different Business Capabilities.

 Your portfolio's complexity can largely impact your organization.
 If, e.g., some Applications are linked with many Interfaces and support many different Business Capabilities, any change is expensive.
-The portfolio complexity panel helps you in tracking key indicators about the interconnectedness of your Applications.
+The portfolio complexity panel helps you in tracking key KPIs about the interconnectedness of your Applications.

 For every Application (with at least one linked BC), we calculate the monolithic degree as follows:

 - We retrieve all linked Business Capabilities.

 - For all linked Business Capabilities, we determine the level 1 (top-level) Business Capability linked to it.